Kitchen Backsplash Install Cost Guide | CountBricks

 • Disposal fees for demo debris

-Because CountBricks line-items each task, you can toggle these extras on or off in real time during your consultation.
+CountBricks allows you to toggle these extras on or off during consultations.

 DIY vs. Professional Installation